One in five adults in the US experiences mental illness each year. That’s a lot of people.

 No. Reminder: mental health illness affects everyone regardless of culture, race, ethnicity, gender or sexual orientation.
 But nearly 60% of adults with a mental illness didn’t get mental health services the previous year.

-White Americans and American Indians/Alaska Natives are more likely to die by suicide than people of other groups.
-And while rates of depression are typically higher in African Americans and Hispanics than in whites, depression in blacks and Hispanics is also likely harder to be treated.
-Because people from racial and ethnic minority groups are less likely to receive mental health care.
+American Indians/Alaska Natives are more likely to die by suicide than people of other groups.
+And while rates of depression are typically higher among Black Americans and Latinos than White Americans, depression in these groups is also less likely to be treated.
+Because people from racial and ethnic minority groups are less likely to receive mental healthcare.

 There are lower rates of health insurance for these groups, meaning they likely have less access to treatment.
 They also might face language barriers, racism, and bias.
-And there’s a stigma of mental illness among minority groups.
+And there’s a stigma of mental illness among minority groups, which can make it less likely for them to seek treatment.

 There's no trick to preventing mental health struggles.
-But there are things you can do, like pay attention to warning signs, check-in with the doc, get help when you need it, and take good care of yourself.
+But there are things you can do to take care of yourself.
+Like getting educated, paying attention to warning signs, and always consulting a doctor when in question.

 Sign up for the Daily Skimm email newsletter.